An ACT Government Website

 Accept your enrolment offer

-If we approve your application, we send you an enrolment offer.
-It includes a form for you to sign.
-The school we offer is determined by your home address and the schools within your Priority Enrolment Area (PEA).
+The school offered is based on your home address and the schools in your Priority Enrolment Area (PEA).

-If you are a fee-paying student, you pay the first year of school tuition fees when you return the signed form.
-We can arrange a payment plan if needed.
+If you have a fee-paying student, you pay the first year of school tuition fees when you return the signed form.
+A payment plan may be arranged if needed.

-If you have a fee exemption, we will issue you a fee exemption letter.
+If you have a fee exemption, we will send you a fee exemption letter.

 Enrol in a public school